Puella Magi Madoka Magica: Video games

 A free smartphone application called Mami's Heart Pounding Tiro Finale (マミのドキドキティロフィナーレ, Mami no Doki Doki Tiro Fināre) was released on October 14, 2011.
 A third-person shooter (TPS) titled Puella Magi Madoka Magica TPS featuring Homura Akemi was released for Android devices in December 2011.
 A second TPS title featuring Mami was released in August 2012 and a third featuring Sayaka and Kyoko was released on October 16, 2012.
 A puzzle game for iOS devices titled Puella Magi Madoka Magica Puzzle of Memories was released on March 29, 2013.
 Costumes from Puella Magi Madoka Magica, alongside content based on other anime and games, are available in Japan as downloadable content (DLC) for the PSP game Gods Eater Burst.
 Costumes and accessories are also available as DLC for Tales of Xillia 2, and were available for Phantasy Star Online 2 in October 2013.
 Another collaboration with the mobile game Phantom of the Kill took place for an event that ran from August 8, 2015 to September 21, 2015.
 During that campaign, players had a chance of obtaining playable Madoka characters through in-game lotteries.
 Puella Magi Madoka Magica-themed missions, weapons and items were also available at that time.

 A pachinko game titled Slot Puella Magi Madoka Magica was released in 2013, and a second pachinko game titled Slot Puella Magi Madoka Magica 2 was released in 2016.
 Slot Puella Magi Madoka Magica 2 features the song "Naturally" by Aoi Yūki and Eri Kitamura.
 Also in 2016, the smartphone game Girl Friend Beta announced a collaboration with Puella Magi Madoka Magica in which players got a Madoka card as a log-in bonus.
 A smartphone game called Magia Record: Puella Magi Madoka Magica Side Story, was released in Japan on August 22, 2017.
 The game features a new protagonist named Iroha Tamaki, who arrives in Kamihama City to search for her missing sister.
 The game features the theme song "Kakawari" (かかわり, "Connection") by TrySail.
 An anime adaptation of the game premiered on January 4, 2020.

+A video game, titled Puella Magi Madoka Magica: Magia Exedra, was released for iOS and Android devices on March 27, 2025.
+The game was initially scheduled for release in 2024, but was delayed.
+For the game, FictionJunction performed the theme song "Lighthouse", with Lino Leia as the main vocalist.
+Just before its release, it was announced that the game had reached 1 million pre-registrations.
+A PC version of the game, available on Steam, was released on July 17.